cem-altuner/ssh/readme.md

 If you want to create new SSH keys
 - [Generating a new SSH key](./generate-ssh.md)

-or you could use **generate-and-add-ed25519.sh** and **generate-and-add-rsi.sh** scripts which is creating ssh key and adds to the ssh agent.
+or you could use **generate-and-add-ed25519.sh** and **generate-and-add-rsi.sh** scripts which creates ssh key and adds to the ssh agent.